Gwinnett Pediatrics and Adolescent Medicine, Gwinnett Pediatricians logo for print

 After Hours

-If there is a genuine, life-threatening medical emergency, call 911.
-When our office is closed, a medical answering service will take your call and forward your call to the advice nurses at Children's Healthcare of Atlanta.
-They will dispense medical advice according to rigid medical protocols.
 Should your child need the attention of one of our physicians, they will immediately contact us and one of our doctors will call you back shortly.
 In case of a very serious illness or injury, we will refer you to the ER.
 If your child has a minor illness, we will direct you to see a pediatrician at CHOA Urgent Care.
+You can get more information for CHOA by calling 404-250-KIDS or visiting Children's Health Care of Atlanta.

 Immunizations